Bounce lettering will take your hand lettering to a whole new level. This tutorial will teach you how to draw bounce lettering into your designs.

 When you are new to bounce lettering, it may seem very intimidating.
 We are taught to write in a straight line and in order to create bounce lettering, you have to break the rules and draw outside the lines.
 For some of you rule-breakers, this may come very naturally.
 I would suggest sketching out your text with a pencil until you like the way it looks.
 Or you can hand letter on an iPad Pro which makes it very easy to erase and start over.

 There is no right or wrong way to draw bounce lettering.
 It just takes practice which is why I created a fun practice sheet for you.
-The practice sheet is located in the resource library which you can access below.
+The practice sheet is located in the resource library which is available o my email subscribers.

 LOVE IT?
 PIN IT!